Don't Feed Wildlife

 Many diseases are spread at bird feeders.
 These diseases can be controlled and prevented by proper use and regular cleaning of feeders.

-The Salmonella bacteria are spread at feeders contaminated by feces, or by eating feed off the ground.
-Salmonella bacteria can also cause illness in humans and domestic animals.
+Feeders can be hotbeds of salmonella, spread through bird feces on the feeders or seeds that fall on the ground.
+Salmonella bacteria can cause illness in humans and domestic animals.

 The trichomonad parasite is spread when infected birds drop feed that cannot be swallowed and other birds eat the contaminated feed.
 Sick birds cannot swallow feed because of an infection in the throat.
 Mourning doves are most commonly affected.

-Sick birds have swollen, red, watery, and/or crusty eyes.
+Sick birds have swollen, red, watery and/or crusty eyes.
 Birds may recover from this disease, although severe cases can be fatal.
 Finches are most commonly affected.
-The Mycoplasma gallisepticum bacteria is spread by contact between birds and is usually spread in crowded groups.
+Mycoplasma gallisepticum, the bacteria that causes the disease, is spread by contact between birds, usually in crowded groups.